yashsahugtx/skype-docs/Skype/WebSDK/docs/AddParticipants.md

   ```

+> [!NOTE]
->**Note:** If the participant rejects the invitation, the participant will still be in the **conversation.participants** collection with a 'rejected' state.
+> If the participant rejects the invitation, the participant will still be in the **conversation.participants** collection with a 'rejected' state.
 When this occurs, you should remove the participant and clean up any associated user interface.